-Now, truth is, we are a little unconventional around here and have been known to have some unusual breakfasts.
+Truth is, we are a little unconventional around here and have been known to have some unusual breakfasts.
 Like this Chocolate Chia Pudding, this Bean Fudge, or Homemade Protein Bars or Almond Joy® Bars for breakfast.
-Actually those Almond Joy Bars are amazing for breakfast–tons of healthy fats to get you going and keep you satisfied.
+Actually those Almond Joy Bars are amazing for breakfast--tons of healthy fats to get you going and keep you satisfied.

 The way I see it - if it's healthy, you can have it for breakfast, right?
 Even if it's fudge.